tears-mysthrala/Oroitz/docs/user-guides/getting-started.md

 2. **Navigate with keyboard:**
    - Use arrow keys to select workflows
    - Press Enter to choose "Quick Triage"
-   - Fill in the session wizard (image path, profile)
+   - Fill in the session wizard (image path only - Volatility 3 auto-detects symbol tables)
    - View results in the data table
    - Press 'e' to export results